In Microsoft Excel, you can create a custom UserForm that provides a simple

 Sample Macro for Adding UserForm Data to a Worksheet

-To attach macro code to the controls on the UserForm, use the following
+To attach macro code to the controls on the UserForm, follow these

 - Type the following code for the CommandButton1 Click event: